Bounds on ultralight bosons from the Event Horizon Telescope observation of Sgr A$^*$: Bounds on bosonic particles

 with $c \sim 5$, obtained through numerical analysis and $M_P$ being the Planck mass.
 Therefore in the presence of self-interaction, SR can spin down the BH only if the SR rate is large

 Using the measured BH mass and spin, we obtain an upper bound in the axion mass and decay constant through Eq.\,\eqref{eq:SI}.
+For small enough self-coupling, the rate of exchange will not be able to compete with the SR rate, and SR can spin down the BH.
+The constraint obtained from this consideration would be similar to the bosenova one. \\ It should be noted that there has been a debate around the formation of bosenova.
 It has been argued in Ref.\cite{Baryakhtar:2020gao} that due to self-interaction, the energy exchange between different SR levels may lead to a quasi-equilibrium state, which may prevent further growth of SR levels.
-For small enough self-coupling, the rate of exchange will not be able to compete with the SR rate, and SR can spin down the BH.
-The constraint obtained from this consideration would be similar to the bosenova one.
+However, Ref.\cite{Omiya:2022gwu} also suggest possible occurance of bosenova for some cases.
+In this work, we follow the simpler assumption that bosenova will occur.
+We leave a detailed anaylsis of bosenova formation for future work.